ksfarmhouse/ksfh-meals-2025/README.md

 For Formatting, HTML and CSS are used.
 For backend functions, C# is used.

-The main areas you would work in is the Website project.
+The main areas you would work in is the Website project:
 The wwwroot folder contains that css styling.
 The Pages folder conains every page that is used in the website.